symonk/concurrency-in-go/README.md

 learning approach to understanding go concurrency.

-The material here is from my learnings of the `concurrency-in-go` book written by https://github.com/kat-co and proved to be an excellent book.
+The material here is from my learnings of the `concurrency-in-go` book written by [Katherine Cox-Buday] https://github.com/kat-co and proved to be an excellent book.
 You can purchase the book from `oreilly` here: [Concurrency In Go Book](https://www.oreilly.com/library/view/concurrency-in-go/9781491941294/)

 -----